Freya-Vivariums/Freya-hardware-legacy/README.md

 The **Freya Vivarium Control System Legacy Hardware** consists of microcontroller-based modules, connecting to the system through USB.

 #### Freya Sensor Module
-The sensor module allows Freya to sense its environment through several sensors.
-- Temperature sensor (°C)
-- Relative light intensity sensor (%)
-- Relative humidity sensor (%)
+The sensor module has sensors for measuring temperature (°C), relative light intensity (%) and relative humidity (%)

 #### Freya Powerswitch Module
 The powerswitch module has 4 individually controlable power outputs, allowing to interface several actuators.